forestgrape/coronavirus/index.md

 ### overview
 While there are possible explanations for many epidemiological observations of the Covid-19/Sars-2 spread - especially latitude preferences - by the gradient of warm and humid to cold and dry indoor air.
 Because cold and dry air likely increases both the [airborne transmission](#model) and decreases the [mucus clearance](#decreased-mucus-clearance).
 Air pollution (-> [decreased mucus clearance](#decreased-mucus-clearance)) and increased public transport (-> increased spread) could contribute to the preference for cities of Sars-CoV-2.
 However some regional patterns fall through these reasons:
 * in Switzerland not only the highest prevalence in severe cases (mild and moderate cases were not admitted to testing and thus not recorded in February/March/April 2020) but also the highest death rates are observed in Geneva (GE) and Ticino (TI), areas which have few cattle farming.
-On the other hand areas, where cattle farming is widespread across the entire area, seem to have increased resistance: only a couple of deaths and few cases are recorded in the cantons LU, AI, AR, OW, UW, AG, TG.
+On the other hand areas, where cattle farming is widespread across the entire area, seem to have an increased resistance: only a couple of deaths and few cases are recorded in the cantons LU, AI, AR, OW, UW, AG, TG.
 * Spain: In communities where cattle farming is common (Galicia, Basque Country and La Rioja)[to be confirmed], the death rate is lower and the recovery rate higher than in Central Spain.
 * Across the world no Covid-19 hotspot with many severe cases has been observed in regions with a lot of cattle farming.
 Teheran, Wuhan, Madrid, Mailand and New York are not known as cattle farming regions.